Photos courtesy of Darrel Comeau, Misty Mountain Photography, and Grande Prairie Regional Tourism Association.

 Kindergarten to grade 12 and post-secondary

-Grande Prairie is named for the broad, sweeping plains that surround it to the north, east, and west.
-Just south of the community, the grasslands give way to boreal forest, stretching into the foothills of the northernmost tip of the Canadian Rockies.
+Grande Prairie gets its name from the broad, sweeping plains that sprawl outward from the city in three directions.
+It’s an important rest stop for migrating trumpeter swans, giving it the nickname “Swan City.”
+Just south of town, the grasslands give way to boreal forest and foothills that stretch into the northernmost tip of the Canadian Rockies.

-Grande Prairie is also home to Alberta’s newest dinosaur museum.
-The new Philip J Currie Museum opened its doors in 2015, and houses a plethora of fossils from prehistoric land, air, and water creatures.
-The fossils were found and excavated in the nearby Pipestone Creek Bonebed, just 30 minutes outside of the city – a popular place for families to hike, swim, camp and enjoy the outdoors.
+Alberta’s newest dinosaur museum, the Philip J. Currie Museum opened its doors in 2015.
+It houses a plethora of fossils from prehistoric land, air, and water creatures that have been found in the nearby Pipestone Creek Bonebed, just 30 minutes outside of the city.

-Grande Prairie offers many big-city benefits with the perks of small-city lifestyle: shorter commutes, lower cost of living, and outdoor adventures right at your doorstep, combined with all the amenities and services you expect from urban lifestyle.
+Grande Prairie offers many big-city benefits with the perks of a smaller community.
+You’ll experience shorter commute times, a lower cost of living, and outdoor adventures right at your doorstep, with all the amenities and services you expect from an urban centre.